cauliyang/tools-compare/Readme.md

 [ASimulatoR](https://github.com/biomedbigdata/ASimulatoR) is used to create benchmark data to evaluate the performance of the tools mentioned above.

-- [x] Test useing annotation of all chromsomes
+- [x] Test using annotation of all chromsomes
 - [x] Download genome file for every chromsome
 - [x] Creat Simple Test data
+- [x] Construct clean directory

 ### 2.3 Test Tools for simple data